UPDATED LTC Tax Info from The LTCpro®

 However, if the benefits are "indemnity" or "cash benefits" (marked as "Per diem" on 1099-LTC), tax return reporting of the Form 1099-LTC amount IS required and a portion of the benefits may be taxable.
 (Reported on IRS From 8853)

-For tax year 2022, for the first time ever, the daily tax-free "per diem" (indemnity) benefit payment limit DECREASED for claims paid in 2022.
-This is due to the fact that the IRS must now use a "chained" CPI calculation that averages the indexing percentage.
-Effectively, the "per diem" (indemnity) limit has grown faster over past years than the new averaging method allows, creating the need for the reduction in 2022.
+Starting in tax year 2022, for the first time ever, the daily tax-free "per diem" (indemnity) benefit payment limit DECREASED for claims paid in 2022; the limit increased in 2023 to $420/day; it's now slightly decreasing to $410/day in 2024.
+This strange behavior even during a few years of high overall inflation is due to the fact that the IRS now uses a "chained" CPI calculation that averages the indexing percentage over many years.
+Effectively, the "per diem" (indemnity) limit grew faster over the years between 1997 and 2022 than the new averaging method allows for, and the up & down changes over the past couple years are adjusting for the new calculation method.

-For "Per diem"/"indemnity"/"cash benefit" payments where the full benefit is paid regardless of any expense incurred, the benefits are tax-free up to $390 per day ($11,862 per month) in 2022 even if actual expenses are less.
-If the benefit is higher than $390/day, the excess is taxable income unless an equal amount of paid care expenses above $390/day can be shown.
-(For claims in 2021, the limit was $400/day.)
+For "Per diem"/"indemnity"/"cash benefit" payments where the full benefit is paid regardless of any actual care expense incurred, the benefits are tax-free up to $410 per day ($12,470 per month) in 2024 even if actual expenses are less.
+If the benefit is higher than $410/day, the excess is taxable income, unless an equal amount of paid care expenses above $410/day can be shown.
+(For claims paid in 2023, the limit was $420/day.)

 DEDUCTION OF PREMIUMS